 - Certified English translations of educational transcripts and qualifications (EU and international applicants)

 - Certified copies of English language qualifications (EU and international applicants)

-This is particularly important to allow sufficient time to secure scholarships, obtain a visa to live and study in the UK and organise accommodation.
+This is particularly important to allow sufficient time to secure scholarships, obtain a visa to live and study in the UK, and to organise accommodation.

 For 2017-18, there will be places for 20 students on the course.